I’ve got a really simple recipe for you today on how to make your own fabric conditioner.

 As many brands of fabric conditioner are petroleum-based and full of animal fat, they can clog up your washing machine (especially if it’s a front-loading one) and pipes.

 Fabric conditioner can also encourage the growth of mold in your machine.
 Due to its fat content, when fabric conditioner is exposed to air and moisture, it becomes a breeding ground for bacteria and mould.
-And because of the design of most machines, it means that the water resistant softener is never quite washed out properly, leaving a residue that only encourages the growth of bacteria and black mould throughout your whole washing machine.
+And because of the design of most machines, it means that the water-resistant softener is never quite washed out properly, leaving a residue that only encourages the growth of bacteria and black mould throughout your whole washing machine.
 Which does not make for pleasant reading.

 How to Make Your Own Fabric Conditioner

-This homemade eco-friendly alternative to fabric conditioner is much better for you, your clothes, your washing machine and your environment.
+I’m a big fan of natural cleaning products to DIY.
+Therefore, this homemade eco-friendly alternative to fabric conditioner is much better for you, your clothes, your washing machine and your environment.
 It’s perfect for people with sensitive skin, and it contains just two simple and inexpensive ingredients:

 You will need: